Terms & Conditions

 Account suspension and deletion

-The Owner reserves the right, at its sole discretion, to suspend or delete at any time and without notice, User accounts which it deems inappropriate, offensive, or in violation of these Terms.
+The OwnOwnerserves the right, at its sole discretion, to suspend or delete at any time and without notice, User accounts that it deems inappropriate, offensive, or in violation of these Terms.
 The suspension or deletion of User accounts shall not entitle Users to any claims for compensation, damages, or reimbursement.

 The suspension or deletion of accounts due to causes attributable to the User does not exempt the User from paying any applicable fees or prices.